WebAssembly/wasi-crypto/docs/HighLevelGoals.md

 # WASI-crypto High-Level Goals

+## Motivations behind WASI-crypto

+While optimizing compilers could allow efficient implementation of cryptographic features in WebAssembly, there are several occasions as below where a host implementation is more desirable.
+WASI-crypto aims to fill those gaps by defining a standard interface as a set of APIs.

+1. Hardware acceleration: Modern computing devices are equipped with dedicated hardware support for major cryptographic primitives, such as AES and SHA-2.
+Leveraging those accelerators is important for performance critical applications.
+2. System level secret isolation: Smartcards and Hardware Security Modules (HSM) are becoming popular as they can properly isolate users' private keys from the rest of the system or cloud.
+To operate on those private keys, applications need to use the standard interface provided at the system level.
+3. Software certification: Governments and enterprise often require certification of crypto implementations.
+Notable examples are FIPS-140, Common Criteria, and PCI-DSS.
+Usually, such certifications are given to the common system libraries, as it is impractical to certify every program.
+4. Resilience against side channel attacks: In recent years, several attacks had been developed by utilizing side channels in the crypto implementations, such as the use of non constant-time operations and non-uniform cache access.
+At WebAssembly level, it is currently not possible to ensure non-existence of side channels until the final machine code is generated for the target architecture.

+## WASI-crypto goals

 1. Define portable, modular, runtime-independent, and WebAssembly-native APIs which can be used by WebAssembly code to perform cryptographic operations while preserving the sandboxed nature